NPLeeWenKang/ID-Asgn3-GP4/README.md

 11. Helped in testing website

 ### Keerthana (Front-end)
-1. Researched on responsive web designs and curated ideas
+1. Researched on modern responsive web designs and curated ideas
 2. Designed the layout of index.html
 3. Designed the layout of profile.html
 4. Designed the layout of view-quiz.html